EventStore/EventStore/docs/server/security/protocol-security.md

 ## Certificates configuration

-In this section, you can find settings related to protocol security (HTTPS and TLS).
+In this section, you can find settings related to configuring the certificates for protocol security (HTTPS and TLS).

 ### Certificate common name